Butterfly Effects and Battleship Defects

 At 0815, Shortly after the Japanese spots his own force, Fletcher receives a report of “two carriers and four cruisers” operating to his north, heading toward the Jormand Passage.
 He orders an attack with available aircraft, believing this to be the primary enemy force.
 Just as the Americans start launching their attack at 0915, the Japanese attack arrives at the reported “enemy carrier” but are confused to find only a destroyer and an oiler operating alone.
 They break up and begin to search the area for their true target, not yet aware that their scouts had misidentified Sims and Neosho.

-At 1051, the impromptu scouts from Shōkaku realize they had misidentified Neosho as a carrier.
-The Japanese now realize that the Americans are between their main carrier force and the invasion convoy, leaving only the limited complement aboard Ryuhō and the token complement aboard Ryujō to protect over 5,000 troops.
+At 1051, the impromptu scouts realize they had misidentified Neosho as a carrier.
+The Japanese now realize that the Americans are between their carrier strike force and the invasion convoy, leaving only the token air complement aboard Ryujō to protect over 5,000 troops.
 At 1115, the bulk of the morning’s strike is recalled, save for the 48 dive bombers that are ordered to sink Neosho and Sims.
 The two ships have no chance and are outright sunk in short order.
 Sims is hit by four bombs, while Neosho is struck by 11.
 The oiler is able to make a garbled report of the attack before it loses power.

 The American attack spots the invasion convoy at 1040 and finds only a paltry close air patrol up to meet them.
-Lexington’s air group is the first to arrive, dividing their attention between the two carriers.
-Ryuhō is hit with three bombs, while the older, slower Ryujō is hit by two torpedoes, one on each side.
-As Yorktown’s air group arrives Ryuhō is burning badly while Ryujō is steaming ahead, apparently unharmed (actually fatally wounded).
-The Americans attack the latter and score nine torpedoes and eight bomb hits, with one unlucky A6M Zero on the deck struck directly by a 1,000-pound bomb.
-At 1210, VS-2’s commanding officer, Commander Robert Dixon, issues the call over the radio: SCRATCH TWO FLAT TOPS!
+Lexington’s air group is the first to arrive and concentrate all their attention on Ryujō.
+The carrier is struck by three bombs and two torpedoes.
+As Yorktown’s air group arrives Ryujō is burning badly.
+Misidentifying Ikoma as merely a heavy cruiser, the Americans pile onto the carrier, scoring nine torpedoes and eight bomb hits, with one unlucky Zero on the deck struck directly by a 1,000-pound bomb.
+At 1210, VS-2’s commanding officer, Commander Robert Dixon, issues the call over the radio: SCRATCH ONE FLAT TOP!
 SIGNED BOB.
-Unfortunately for the Americans, Ryuhō is detached with a pair of destroyers for Truk.

 The Japanese spot Task Force 44, but the floatplane inaccurately reports the presence of two carriers.
 Inoue vectors land-based bombers against the report, but they fail to deal any significant damage.
 They report the sinking of two battleships.
 However, the attack does force Crace to withdraw to avoid future air attacks.
 The Australian is out of contact with Fletcher, who maintains radio silence to avoid detection.
 Takagi and Hara, monitoring the traffic between Rabaul and the float-planes, are intent on a final, late-day strike at the alleged carrier force, knowing that it will return after nightfall.
 They launch more scouts at 1515, hoping to find the Americans.